saucer/saucer.docs/Getting-Started/Modules.md

 ```
 |||

-Then create templated class that inherits from `saucer::module`.
+Continue by creating a templated class that inherits from `saucer::module`.

 ||| Example
 ```cpp